 - Register as an auditor by filling an application to audit a course.
-The application is available at the Registrar's Office - Have a Bacc.
-II, or equivalent, to audit an undergraduate course - · Obtain approval from the instructor of the course - Obtain approval from the Dean of the faculty offering the course
+The application is available at the Registrar's Office - Have obtained the Bacc.
+II degree, or equivalent, to audit an undergraduate course - Obtain approval from the instructor of the course - Obtain approval from the Dean of the faculty offering the course